Skip to main content

 Introduction

-Color is an effective way to incorporate design aspects into your documents and websites.
+Color is an effective way to incorporate design elements into your documents and websites.
 However, it is important to make sure that fonts and images have enough contrast or use other mechanisms to help visually impaired users interact with the content.

 The two most important rules about color contrast are: